achyuthreddyi/geekcartfrontend/README.md

 [click here to see the project](http://65.0.205.76/)

-continous integration with github actions and app is deployed on aws ec2 instance
+continous integration and continous deployment is implemented for this app with github actions and app is deployed on aws ec2 instance